-The grant is primarily intended to cover living expenses during postgraduate studies, but it can also include a component specifically intended to cover the costs of materials and other items required for the postgraduate's research for a doctoral dissertation.
+The grant is primarily intended to cover living expenses during postgraduate studies, but it can also include a cost component specifically intended to cover the costs of materials and other items required for the postgraduate's research for a doctoral dissertation.
 Applicants can seek grants for a maximum of one year at a time - a 12-month period - and for a maximum of EUR 29,000.

 Once a grant has been awarded, the prevailing practice is to continue funding postgraduate studies for up to four years in total, provided that the studies continue uninterrupted and the student is making good progress in their studies.
 Progress in postgraduate studies is assessed on the basis of factors such as completed courses, progress in the doctoral dissertation and statements by supervisors.
+Further financing requires proof about the progress of the applicant's studies and doctoral dissertation, and a working and research plan or similar roadmap for the following year.
+However, the Foundation only commits to the financing of postgraduate studies for one year at a time.

 It is possible for a doctoral student to combine a grant awarded for full-time postgraduate studies with salaried employment so that together they enable full-time postgraduate studies.
-This means, for example, that if an employment relationship is 20 percent, the grant may be 80 percent at most.
+This means, for example, that if an employment relationship is 20 per cent, the grant may be 80 per cent at most.
 The nature of the employment relationship must be such that it supports postgraduate studies and thesis work.